-The 2007 Annual Meeting of Shareholders (the Annual Meeting) of Union Pacific Corporation (the Company) will be held at the Little America Hotel, 500 S. Main Street, Salt Lake City, Utah, at 11:00 A.M., Mountain Daylight Time, on Thursday, May 3, 2007, for the following purposes:
+The 2008 Annual Meeting of Shareholders (the Annual Meeting) of Union Pacific Corporation (the Company) will be held at the Little America Hotel, 500 S. Main Street, Salt Lake City, Utah, at 11:00 A.M., Mountain Daylight Time, on Thursday, May 1, 2008, for the following purposes:

-- (1) to elect ten directors, each to serve for a term of one year; - (2) the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for 2007; - (3) to consider and vote upon two shareholder proposals if presented at the Annual Meeting; and - (4) to transact such other business as may properly come before the Annual Meeting.
+- (1) to elect ten directors, each to serve for a term of one year; - (2) to ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for 2008; - (3) to amend the Revised Articles of Incorporation to increase the authorized number of shares of common stock from 500,000,000 to 800,000,000; - (4) to consider and vote upon a shareholder proposal if presented at the Annual Meeting; and - (5) to transact such other business as may properly come before the Annual Meeting.

-Only shareholders of record at the close of business on February 22, 2007, are entitled to notice of, and to vote at, the Annual Meeting.
+Only shareholders of record at the close of business on February 21, 2008, are entitled to notice of, and to vote at, the Annual Meeting.